ExpressionEngine/ExpressionEngine/changelogs/minor.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Added drag and drop uploading to the File field
+- Added a new fieldtype, File Grid, for uploading multiple files at once and populating them into a Grid

 EOF MARKER: This line helps prevent merge conflicts when things are